GloryAfiakurue/Sales-Performance-Insights-Mysellar-Global-Operations/README.md

 - Explore expansion into countries with strong GDP but low sales
 - Improve shipping logistics in underperforming regions
 - Monitor product category performance to optimize inventory and marketing

+Mysellar should look into boosting sales in high-GDP countries like Nigeria and South Africa where performance is still low.
+There’s room to grow if the right strategies are used.
+Also, working on reducing shipping time in some regions could improve customer experience.
+It’s key to keep tracking sales trends across regions and categories to guide better decisions.

 > 🔗 For full dashboard visuals and insights, visit: [Insert Portfolio Link or Power BI Public Link]